-- Daily smoking rates fell across all four of the reported remoteness classes at statistically significant levels between 2007-08 and 2014-15. - The largest change in this period was an 8.9 percentage point reduction in the smoking rate for adults in remote areas, compared to the smallest change which was a 3.4 percentage point reduction in inner regional areas.
+- Daily smoking rates fell across all four of the reported remoteness classes between 2007-08 and 2014-15. - The largest change in this period was an 8.9 percentage point reduction in the smoking rate for adults in remote areas, compared to the smallest change which was a 3.4 percentage point reduction in inner regional areas.